quicwg/base-drafts/draft-ietf-quic-tls.md

 QUIC requires that the first Initial packet from a client contain an entire cryptographic handshake message, which for TLS is the ClientHello.
-Though a packet larger than 1200 octets might be supported by the path, a client improves the likelihood that a packet is accepted if it ensures that the first ClientHello message is small enough to stay within this limit.
+Though a packet larger than 1200 bytes might be supported by the path, a client improves the likelihood that a packet is accepted if it ensures that the first ClientHello message is small enough to stay within this limit.

-QUIC packet and framing add at least 36 octets of overhead to the ClientHello message.
+QUIC packet and framing add at least 36 bytes of overhead to the ClientHello message.
 That overhead increases if the client chooses a connection ID without zero length.
-Overheads also do not include the token or a connection ID longer than 8 octets, both of which might be required if a server sends a Retry packet.
+Overheads also do not include the token or a connection ID longer than 8 bytes, both of which might be required if a server sends a Retry packet.

-A typical TLS ClientHello can easily fit into a 1200 octet packet.
+A typical TLS ClientHello can easily fit into a 1200 byte packet.
 However, in addition to the overheads added by QUIC, there are several variables that could cause this limit to be exceeded.
 Large session tickets, multiple or large key shares, and long lists of supported ciphers, signature algorithms, versions,